Apoorv1998-Sopho/GraphColoring/README.md

 "# GraphColoring"
 "# graph_coloring"
-# input for Brelaz's algo
+Input for Brelaz's algo
-# in line 20 write, vertex_nb = number of vertices in the graph
-# in line 25 give directory of your input file
-# input .txt file should be as follows
+In line 20 write, vertex_nb = number of vertices in the graph In line 25 give directory of your input file input .txt file should be as follows
-# if there are m number of edges then m lines input should be there on txt file follows
-#    each line specifies an edge between 2 vertex
+If there are m number of edges then m lines input should be there on txt file follows Each line specifies an edge between 2 vertex

-# input example for the graph
+Input example for the graph

-# 1-------2-------3-------4
+1-------2-------3-------4
-# |
+|
-# |
+|
-# 5
+5

-# The input file should contain :
+The input file should contain :
-# 1 2
+1 2
-# 2 3
+2 3
-# 3 4
+3 4
-# 1 5
+1 5